kstawiski/miRNAselector/README.md

 Rscript -e 'devtools::source_url("https://raw.githubusercontent.com/kstawiski/miRNAselector/master/vignettes/setup.R")'
 ```

+If you have compatible GPU you can consider changing `tensorflow` to `tensorflow-gpu` in `conda install` command.

-You can also setup the package in your own R enviroment.
+2. Setup the package in your own R enviroment.

 ```
 library("devtools") # if not installed, install via install.packages('devtools')